oAI Logo

 Command Description

-/mcp disable Stop MCP server
+/mcp off Stop MCP server

 /mcp status Show comprehensive status (mode, folders, databases, stats)